 Interesting Facts about Pandas

-1. 99% of Giant Pandas’ Diet Consists of Bamboo
+1. 99% of Giant Pandas’ Diet Consistpandas of Bamboo

 Pandas eat almost exclusively bamboo shoots and leaves.
 Despite their vegetarian diet, the animal’s digestive system resembles more like a carnivore’s.
 On the rare occasion that they forgo bamboo, pandas will likely turn to other vegetation such as pumpkin, kidney beans, wheat, as well as other foods like eggs, fish, and even small mammals.